watermint/toolbox/docs/commands/log-job-list.md

 lang: en
 ---

-# job history archive
+# log job list

-Archive jobs
+Show job history

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.
 The watermint toolbox can run from any path in the system if allowed by the system.
 But the instruction samples are using the Desktop folder.
 Please replace the path if you placed the binary other than the Desktop folder.

 # Usage